About the website

 Day 3

-Transfer by vehicle to the small coastal town of Hiwasa where you'll visit Yakuo-ji (Temple 23) with its striking red and white pagoda; Yakuo-ji is one of the most popular temples on the entire pilgrimage route.
-From the temple's hillside location, you can enjoy the views of the town's small reconstructed castle and the islands in Hiwasa Bay.
-Today's hike leads from Yakuo-ji along Shikoku's beautiful and rugged eastern coast full of rocky promontories, wave-dashed islets and sandy coves.
-This one-way hikes ends at the Uchikoshi shrine from where you'll travel by vehicle to your ocean-side hotel at Cape Muroto at Shikoku's southeastern tip.
-Upon arrival, you can set off on a short optional hike to Hotsumisaki-ji (Temple 24).
+Transfer by vehicle to the coastal town of Hiwasa where you’ll visit Yakuo-ji (Temple 23)—one of the most popular temples on the entire pilgrimage route—with its striking red and white pagoda.
+From the temple’s hillside location you can enjoy the views of the town’s small reconstructed castle and the islands in Hiwasa Bay.
+After the temple visit, hike from Hiwasa Castle along Shikoku’s beautiful and rugged eastern coast full of rocky promontories, wave-dashed islets and sandy coves.
+This one-way hikes ends in the Kushigatani (valley) and covers a distance of 2.6 miles with about 800 feet of elevation gain and about 1,100 feet of elevation loss.
+Following the hike, travel by vehicle south along the seacoast to scenic Cape Muroto at Shikoku’s southeastern tip.
+At Cape Muroto, follow a trail that winds its way past coastal rock formations and tidal pools in the UNESCO-designated Muroto Geopark before ascending to Hotsumisakiji (Temple 24).
 Legend says that Kobo Daishi achieved enlightenment after spending three years in a cave below this temple.
-The one-way hike from Yakuo-ji to Yamagawachi station is about eight miles in length over rolling terrain.
-The optional hike to Hotsumisaki-ji is about three miles in length (round trip) with an elevation gain and loss of about five hundred feet.
-A shorter hiking option is also available.
+(The hike to Hotsumisakiji is about a mile and a half in length with an elevation gain of about five hundred feet.)
+Continue by vehicle to the fishing port of Nahari where you’ll spend the evening.

 Day 4